-If you are a culture lover, we also recommend a visit to the Museum of Republic of Srpska and Museum of Contemporary Arts which hosts a rich collection of modern art paintings.
+If you are a culture lover, we also recommend a visit to the Museum of Republic of Srpska and the Museum of Contemporary Arts which hosts a rich collection of modern art paintings.

-5. Go back in time at Kastel Fortress
+5. Go Back in Time at Kastel Fortress

 Interested in history?

 If you are here during the summer, you will enjoy great festivals such as Demofest, and if you happen to be here during the winter, you will experience something a bit unusual.
-Every year, with the arrival of the first snow, a man named Jefto, comes here, showers himself with the snow and swims in the freezing cold river.
+Every year, with the arrival of the first snow, a man named Jefto, comes here, showers himself with the snow, and swims in the freezing cold river.
 The reason behind this is something that happened in his childhood.

 When he was a baby, he almost froze in the cold and barely survived.
 So with each first snow, he comes to me to swim as a symbol of gratitude.